Events

 What to expect

-Throughout the event you’ll be able to meet other creatives, artists, alongside academic researchers, journalists and representatives from venues such as galleries and theatres, arts organisations, agencies and community groups.
-The programme has been designed to accommodate a varied level of familiarity with immersive arts, from those exploring the artform for the first time, to those with more experience.
+Across the event you’ll be able to meet other creatives alongside researchers, technologists, journalists and representatives from galleries, theatres, arts organisations, agencies and community groups.
+The programme is open to everyone, from those newly curious about immersive arts to artists and practitioners already working in the field.

 2. Dates & timings